henryyuhsiufeng/surf-shop/README.md

 ################ surf-shop ################
 7/15/19
+- Fixed the issue with duplicate email.
+It should be require not required
 - If user inputs both a username and email that is already used, username error will first appear because passport checks for unique username first.
 ##